FugLong/FugCraft-Server/client-resources/README.md

 > **📚 Full Command List:** See all available commands at the [Essential Commands Wiki](https://github.com/John-Paul-R/Essential-Commands/wiki/List-of-Commands-&-Permissions)
 > **🎒 Traveler's Backpack:** Learn how to use all backpack features at the [Traveler's Backpack Wiki](https://github.com/Tiviacz1337/Travelers-Backpack/wiki)
+> **🏪 Universal Shops:** Learn how to create and use player shops at the [Universal Shops Wiki](https://github.com/Patbox/UniversalShops/blob/main/README.md)

 ---